-Author of the First Letter to Timothy

-The author introduces himself as Paul and there is no evidence from the early church or, indeed, for the first eighteen hundred years of the church's life, of any dispute about the identity of the author.
-However, modern critical scholarship has brought us to the situation today in which most scholars either argue or assume that someone other than Paul composed the First Letter to Timothy in his name.
-They have the same opinion about the author of the other two socalled Pastoral Letters (Second Timothy and Titus).
+Author of the Letter to Titus The author introduces himself as Paul and there is no evidence from the early church or, indeed, for the first eighteen hundred years of the church's life, of any dispute about the identity of the author.
+However, modern critical scholarship has brought us to the situation today in which most scholars either argue or assume that someone other than Paul composed the Letter to Titus (as well as both Letters to Timothy) in his name.

-There is nothing inherently problematic about this suggestion provided it is understood that this was the way which a faithful disciple of Paul chose to convey what he understood to be Paul's authentic thoughts about church organisation and government and about what was important in the life of the communities to whom this letter is addressed.
+There is nothing inherently problematic about this suggestion provided it is understood that this was the way which a faithful disciple of Paul chose to convey what he understood to be Paul's authentic thoughts about church organisation and government and about what was important in the life of the communities of Crete to whom this letter is addressed.
 In keeping with the practice of the times, it is possible that a disciple of Paul wrote in Paul's name in order to remind people that the martyred Paul was still present among them, inspiring them by his teaching and active in the life of the church.